 In some cases, principals may choose to restrict AP teachers from accessing individual students' exam results.
 In these cases, principals would be responsible for sharing the data directly with teachers.
 To limit teachers from accessing reports on this website, your principal can contact AP Services to make the request.
 Teachers would, however, still have access to AP Instructional Planning Reports, which do not include individual student-level data.
 In circumstances where principals need to completely restrict access for certain staff members (for example, staff who are no longer employed at a school), they can contact AP Services to arrange.

 For specifics about which staff members will have access to which reports, visit Online Scores for Schools and Districts

 Granting Access to Department Chairs and Other Teaching Staff

 Only teachers who are authorized through the AP Course Audit for the current school year have access to online score reports.
 Your school may have additional teaching staff that it would like to share certain reports with.
 In these cases, an administrator who has access to online scores can download or print reports to share with these staff members offline.

 Another option for giving additional staff members access is to share your school's access code with them.
-In late May and again in late June 2013, we emailed access codes for the Online Reports for Educators website to AP Coordinators and principals designated on schools' 2012-13 AP Participation Forms, and to 2012-13 AP Course Audit administrators.
+In late May we will email access codes for the Online Reports for Educators website to AP Coordinators and principals designated on schools' 2013-14 AP Participation Forms, and to 2013-14 AP Course Audit administrators.
 This code can be shared with up to five staff members at your school so that they can access online scores.